Making a complaint, compliment or suggestion about one of our services

 The Head of Service you are complaining about will consider your complaints and will send you a detailed response which, we hope, will sort out the matter.

-If you are not satisfied with the response from the Head of Service, you can ask to have your complaint reviewed by the Chief Executive.
+If you are not satisfied with the response from the Head of Service, you can ask to have your complaint reviewed by the Executive Director.
 This is the final stage of Waverley's complaints procedure.